mariia-sergeevna/ithillel_basic_python_mariia/homework_11/time_complexity.md

                value.remove(i)
     ```
     Answer:
-7. Time complexity for this code, assume that list 'work_list' consist of N elements
+7. Time complexity for the code described below, assume that list 'work_list' consists of N elements
     ```python
    work_list = [*a]
    for i in range(len(work_list)):